Tommy Edman Preview, Player Props: Cardinals vs. Pirates

-Tommy Edman -- with a slugging percentage of .692 in his past 10 games, including four home runs -- will be in action for the St. Louis Cardinals versus the Pittsburgh Pirates, with Bailey Falter on the mound, on August 21 at 7:05 PM ET.
+The St. Louis Cardinals, including Tommy Edman and his .564 slugging percentage over his past 10 games, take on starting pitcher Johan Oviedo and the Pittsburgh Pirates at PNC Park, Tuesday at 7:05 PM ET.

-He had two hits (going 2-for-4) in his last game against the Mets.
+He had a hitless showing in his previous game (0-for-4) against the Pirates.

 Tommy Edman Game Info & Props vs. the Pirates